 The compliance requirements for each stakeholder in the pharma supply chain are specific and can be complicated, depending on the stakeholder’s role.
-In the coming weeks, this series will focus on demystifying EU FMD requirement for European wholesalers and distributors with the following functions:
+In the coming weeks, this series will focus on demystifying EU FMD requirements for European wholesalers and distributors with the following functions:

 In this first blog post, we’ll examine how the EU FMD requirements apply to full-line wholesalers, which are businesses that engage in a wide range of activities including purchasing, warehousing, storage, order preparation and delivery of medicines.
 Full-line pharma wholesalers carry and distribute the complete assortment of products in a given geographical area and maintain a central position in the EU supply chain, distributing nearly 75 percent of all medicinal products sold in Europe.